calyxir/calyx/docs/tutorial/frontend-tut.md

 # Building a Frontend for Calyx

+In the [Calyx tutorial][calyx-tut] you wrote Calyx by hand.
+That is (probably) a good way to build character, but it's no way to live.
+In practice, you want a frontend that *compiles* to Calyx.

+This allows you to:
+1. Generate, automatically, some of the kludge that Calyx requires.
+2. Support features that Calyx does not.

-In this tutorial, we're going to build a compiler for a small language called MrXL.
+In this tutorial, we're going to learn all about this by building a compiler for a toy language.
+Meet MrXL.

 ## MrXL Overview
 MrXL provides constructs to create arrays, and perform `map` and `reduce` operations on those arrays.
 Here's an example of "sum of squares", implemented in MrXL: